etcd-io/bbolt/README.md

 ### Using buckets

 Buckets are collections of key/value pairs within the database.
 All keys in a bucket must be unique.
-You can create a bucket using the `DB.CreateBucket()`
+You can create a bucket using the `Tx.CreateBucket()`
 function:

 ```go